unChaz/sci-fi-5e/srd/general/introduction.md

 ## Sleeve

-Thanks to modern cloning techniques, and the availability of confiscated human bodies, death no longer needs to be permanent.
+Thanks to modern cloning techniques, and the availability of surplus human bodies, death no longer needs to be permanent.

-Upon death, if your stack is recovered, you can purchase a new sleeve, or be provided one in the case of wrongful death, or if you are properly insured.
+Upon death, if your stack is recovered, you can purchase a new sleeve, be provided one in the case of wrongful death, or if you are properly insured.

 ### Quality Control
 All sleeves must be appraised by the **Board of Quality Control** to ensure buyer protection.
-Sleeves are appraised with the following traits with a score between -2 and 2:
+Sleeves are appraised with the following traits with a score between -2 and 4:

 | Trait | Description |